python/devguide/patch.rst

 ---------

 To begin with, please be patient!
 There are many more people submitting patches than there are people capable of reviewing your patch.
-To get your patch reviewed it requires a reviewer to have the spare time and motivation to look at your patch (we cannot force anyone to review patches).
+Getting your patch reviewed requires a reviewer to have the spare time and motivation to look at your patch (we cannot force anyone to review patches).
 If your patch has not received any notice from reviewers (i.e., no comment made) after a substantial amount of time then you may